malhotraa/malhotraa.github.io/_posts/2022-02-09-poor-charlies-alamanack.md

 * Why appealing to interest is better than other persuasive tools:
     > It would've been child's play to get that job done right.
 All the general counsel had to do was to tell his boss, "John, this situation could ruin yourlife.
 You could lose your wealth.
 You could lose your reputation."
 And it would have worked.
 CEOs don't like the idea of being ruined, disgraced, and fired.
 * Inversion: Turn a situation or problem upside down.
 Look at it backward.
+    > I sought good judgment mostly by collecting instances of bad judgment, then pondering ways to avoid such outcomes
 * Useful checklists:
   * The Two-Track Analysis (Pages 63, 64)
     * What are the factors that really govern the interests involved, rationally considered? (for example, macro and micro-level economic factors).